BlueBrain/nexus-forge/docs/source/interaction.rst

 Resolving
 ---------

+|Binder_Resolving| to explore more about forge resolving and resource linking capabilities.

 A `Resolver` is used to link terms or a `Resource` to identifiers (URIs) in a knowledge graph thus addressing lexical variations
 (merging of synonyms, aliases and acronyms) and disambiguating them.
 This feature is also referred to as entity linking specially in the context of Natural Language Processing (NLP) when building knowledge graph from entities extracted from